OspofeDeveloper/OspofeDeveloper/README.md

 ## About Me:
 - 🎓 Software Engineering Student
-- 📲 Passionate Mobile Developer
+- 📲 Passionate in Mobile Developement
 - 📙 Currently learning Firebase with Android

 ## Tecnologies: